Creating a High Revenue Structure with 20%

-To this end, we will (1) strengthen our digital strategy (DLC), (2) improve development efficiency and product quality by transitioning outsourced work in-house and (3) shorten the sales cycle of popular series titles to create a portfolio of titles enabling sustainable growth over the medium- to long-term.
+To this end, we will (1) strengthen DLC, (2) accumulate expertise and improve product quality by transitioning outsourced work to in-house production and (3) revise our title lineup to create a portfolio of titles enabling sustainable growth over the medium- to long-term.

 We own scores of intellectual properties based on popular content.
 We are now creating a business model to enjoy multiple profits by promoting Single Content Multiple Usage strategy in several applications.

-This strategy will allow us to leverage the success of our Consumer business with the aim of maximizing profits and achieving success in other businesses (Mobile, Pachinko & Pachislo, Arcade Games, Movies, Publishing, Character Goods, etc.).
+This strategy will allow us to leverage the success of our consumer business with the aim of maximizing profits and achieving success in other businesses (Mobile Contents, Pachinko & Pachislo, Arcade Games, Movies, Publishing, Character Goods, etc.).